premchander-revature/interviewquestions/java-questions/01-JavaBasics.md

 <details>
   <summary> <b>Show Answer</b></summary>
 <blockquote>

- Java is a widely-used programming language for coding web applications.Java is a multi-platform,fast,secure, object-oriented, and network-centric language that can be used as a platform in itself.
+Java is one of the most popular high level programming language.
+For example, its used to create mobile application like Netflix, Twitter, Spotify, and many more.
+Also, used in the server applications.

 </blockquote>
 </details>